njfritter/poc-data-pipelines/pipelines/kafka_spark_streaming_pipeline/README.md

 A product manager for a holistic financial technology company has requested a real time Crypto data interface that will be able to show users real time crypto data.

-The POC will simply surface the data itself; the long term vision for the interface is to provide recommendations to users of
+The POC will simply surface the data itself; the long term vision the product manager has for the interface is to provide recommendations to users (i.e. buy/sell/hold certain cryptocurrency) based on certain factors like volume, price changes, etc.

 ### Data Used